 While one must not forget the dangers usually associated with electric bikes, these dangers should not act as a barrier to using them.
 One can avoid most of these dangers by having a better understanding and knowledge about the causes of e-bike accidents.
 And making efforts to avoid the careless routine of handling e-bikes.

-With the right approach and mindset, e-bikes may be safer than regular bicycle and motorbikes along with being a cheaper, environment-friendly and healthy option.
-Are electric bikes good for the environment?
-Learn more in this post.
+With the right approach and mindset, e-bikes may be safer than regular bicycles and motorbikes along with being a cheaper, environment-friendly, and healthy option.

 For elderly people, however, one needs to take extra care when letting them drive electric bicycles.
 Be aware of those specific dangers, related to the speed of reaction, extra weight, knowing the e-bike technology, etc.